Buying real estate in Uganda?

 What areas in Uganda are improving and still affordable as of 2026?

-As of early 2026, the top improving yet still affordable areas for house buyers in Uganda include the Kira-Namugongo-Najjera corridor, the Naalya-Kyaliwajjala zone, and Entebbe Road satellite towns like Katabi and Garuga, all showing strong development momentum without premium pricing.
+As of early 2026, the top areas in Uganda that are improving and still affordable for house buyers include the Kira-Namugongo-Najjera corridor, the Naalya-Kyaliwajjala side (both in Wakiso), and the Entebbe Road satellite towns of Katabi and Garuga, all of which are attracting new construction and services without having reached Kampala prime-area price levels yet.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Uganda.